pyiso80/EoBP_04/Java Intro.md

 	<br>down.
 Used as the end of line marker in most UNIX systems and variants.

-	Carriage return,  (by 13) moves the printing position to the start of the line,
-	<br>allowing overprinting.
-Used as the end of line marker in Classic Mac OS, OS-9,
-	<br>FLEX (and variants).
-A CR+LF pair is used by CP/M-80 and its derivatives including
-	<br>DOS and Windows, and by Application Layer protocols such as FTP, SMTP, and HTTP.
+	Carriage return,  (by 13) moves the printing position to the start of the line, allowing overprinting.
+Used as the end of line marker in Classic Mac OS, OS-9, FLEX (and variants).
+A CR+LF pair is used by CP/M-80 and its derivatives including DOS and Windows, and by Application Layer protocols such as FTP, SMTP, and HTTP.

 Unicode Standard
 	UTF-8